-This post was updated on August 11, 2014 to update the SALib module structure.
+This post was updated on August 11, 2014 to update the SALib module structure, and again in 2017.

 Step 0: Get the library